vietdt89/CppOptimization/README.md

    - The cost of sync and communicating between threads.
 A shared variable must be declared volatile
    - No function or class using multiple threads shoud rely on static or globle variables

++ Using a union is not a safe programming practice, of course, because you will get no warning from the compiler if the uses of a and b overlap.
+You should use this method only for big objects that take a lot of cache space.
+Putting simple variables into a union is not optimal because it prevents the use of register variables